 Categories Not Eligible for Pet Care Grants

-Preventive and Routine care: Vaccination, spay or neuter, routine dental cleaning and exams.
+Preventive and Routine care: Vaccination, spay or neuter, routine dental cleaning or dental exams/extractions/treatment required arising from dental neglect.

 Ongoing care of previously diagnosed chronic illness